 No, chest pain is not exactly a subtle sign of heart disease, but it is surprisingly easy to overlook.

-Many of my patients mistakenly assume their chest pain is heartburn, which is caused when stomach acid backs up into your esophagus.
+Many patients mistakenly assume their chest pain is heartburn, which is caused when stomach acid backs up into your esophagus.
 They then take an over-the-counter medication for heartburn and wonder why it’s not working.

 The simple fact is that all chest pain should be looked at by a doctor.
 We have tests that can determine whether you have a heart condition.

-Look to family history
+Look at your family history

 While most people should start talking to their doctor every year about heart health around age 65, people whose relatives have had heart attacks in middle age should pay closer attention a lot sooner — around age 40, if not earlier.

-While older adults often experience progressively worsening symptoms, my younger patients are more likely to experience more sudden episodes, including a heart attack.
+While older adults often experience progressively worsening symptoms, younger patients are more likely to experience more sudden episodes, including a heart attack.
 These are most often men.

 Heart attacks in young women are rarer because estrogen protects them from heart disease.
 After menopause, a woman’s odds of a heart attack rises and becomes the same as a man’s.

-M. L. Ray Kuretu, MD, is a cardiac surgeon with board certification in thoracic surgery and more than 40 years of experience.
-He believes vigilance in discerning the subtle signs of heart health can prevent life-threatening cardiac conditions.
 If you have questions about heart health but don’t know who to talk to, call Carrie Snyder, Cardiac Nurse Navigator, at (844) 316-3334, or visit www.beebehealthcare.org/cardiac-surgery.